The article describes how Google Keep can be a great family organizing app for busy parents.

 For Alisha and Dan, it was not exactly the stage of life to be reading how-to manuals.
 When they were blessed with their first son, Adny, they were the happiest couple in the world.
 Their days were filled with baby talks, diapers, baby food, lots and lots of laundry, vaccinations, and so on.
 Two and a half years later, Bek was born.
 Bek’s arrival completed their family.
 Alisha and Dan were ecstatic, Adny, on cloud nine.

 For both of them, like any other parents of small children, responsibilities had snowballed.
 Their to-do list swelled up.
 It felt like they had been snowed under with tons of never-ending chores to be done throughout the day.
-With an infant at home, they were constantly sleep deprived.
+With an infant at home, they were always sleep-deprived.

 Dan was of great help.
 The couple had divided chores amongst themselves.
 When Alisha looked around, she saw some women who could manage things so well.
-She clearly needed a better mechanism to make her life organized, to manage her responsibilities well.
+She needed a better mechanism to make her life organized, to manage her responsibilities well.
 Somewhere, she sensed that Dan was restless too.

 Alisha started searching.
 She came across Google Keep while browsing the internet.
-After reading numerous articles on Google Keep, she started to make it work for her.
-It was fairly simple to use.
+After reading numerous articles on Google Keep, she began to make it work for her.
+It was simple to use.